Coryf65/Advanced/README.md

     - strings in Python 3 are a sequence of Unicode characters

     - bytes are a sequence of raw eight-bit values

+## Documenting Code

+1. Using a Docstring

+    - Enclose docstrings in triple quotes

+    - First line should be a summary sentence of functionality

+    - Modules: List the important classes, finctions, and exceptions

+    - Classes: List important methods

+    - Functions

+        - List parameters and explain eaxh, one per line

+        - if there's a return value, then list it; otherwise omit

+        - If the function raises exceptions, mention those

+2. Example

+    - Documenting a Function

+    ```Python
+        def myFunction(arg1, arg2=None):
+        """myFunction(args, args2=None) --> Prints the values that you pass in!

+        Parameters:
+        args: Description of this arg
+        args2: decription, defaults to None
+        """
+        print(arg1, arg2)
+    ```

+    - To See Documentation about a function works on any module, class, method

+    ```Python
+        # function_name.__doc__
+        print(myFunction.__doc__)
+    ```